 There are several support systems for students with disabilities who are undertaking courses at third level.
 Many third-level colleges have a disability or access service which is responsible for giving support and advice to students with disabilities - see 'How to apply' below.

 The Association for Higher Education Access and Disability (AHEAD) is a voluntary organisation that promotes the participation of students with disabilities in third-level education.
 The AHEAD website has a range of information about educational supports for students with disabilities at third level.
-It includes advice to students about how to deal with lectures and tutorials and how to use the library.
-There is information about admissions procedures, accommodation, student services and disability supports and services.
+There is also information about accessing college.

 If you have a disability, a specific learning difficulty or a significant ongoing illness, you can let the third-level institution know about it - either during the application process or at any time during your course - so that they can consider, in consultation with yourself, any specific support needs you may have in college.
 If you choose to give this information during the application process (though you are not obliged to do this) you should tick the relevant box on your application form to the Central Applications Office (CAO).
 Giving this information on the form will not adversely affect your application in any way.
 In fact, it is by ticking this box that you get the option of the Disability Access Route to Education - see below.